Mickle Trafford

-Mickle Trafford is a village and former civil parish, now in the parish of Mickle Trafford and District, in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, England.
-It includes the area known as Plemstall.
+Mickle Trafford is a village in Cheshire West and Chester, Cheshire, England.
+It is the main village in the civil parish of Mickle Trafford and District.
 The A56 road from Chester to Warrington passes through the village and the Chester-Warrington railway line passes immediately to its east.
-The civil parish was abolished in 2015 to form Mickle Trafford and District, part of it also went to Guilden Sutton.
+In 2011 the parish of Mickle Trafford had a population of 1822.